00:00:02 Tailwind provides powerful utilities for structuring layouts with positioning, display properties, flexbox and grid.

 00:04:23 So in this case, you need to apply a justify content of Flex End.

-00:04:27 And trust me, the levels get much more difficult, so you'll have to really practice it and know your way around it.
+00:04:27 Trust me, the levels get much more difficult, so you'll have really practice it and know your way around it.

 00:04:35 This is a property that we used not that long ago.